 What is a Power of Attorney?

-What if a car accident or sudden illness left you unable to talk to your family about your finances or to tell your doctors what kind of medical treatment you want?
+A car accident or sudden illness can leave someone unable to talk to their family about finances or to discuss preferred medical treatments with their doctors.
 Unfortunately, thousands of families face this reality each year.

-This hypothetical situation highlights the importance of something called “power of attorney.”
-It sounds abstract, but a power of attorney is actually a concrete document that gives someone you’ve chosen the power to act on your behalf.
-The person giving the power to act in his or her place is known as the “principal.”
+This highlights the importance of something called “power of attorney.”
+It sounds abstract, but a power of attorney is actually a concrete document.
+It gives a specific person the power to act on your behalf.
+The person designating the power of attorney is known as the “principal.”
 The “agent” is the person receiving the power to act.
-A valid power of attorney document gives that person – whether that’s your spouse, child, or trusted friend – the legal power to handle important matters for you.
+Most of the time, people choose their spouse, child, or trusted friend to act as their agent.
+A valid power of attorney document gives that person the legal power to handle important matters for you.

 Durable vs. Non-Durable Powers of Attorney

-It’s important to understand the distinction between types of power of attorney (POA), because they are not all equal in the eyes of the law.
+Let’s explore the distinction between types of power of attorney (POA).
+They are not all equal in the eyes of the law.

 On the other hand, durable power of attorney does not go into effect until after a person has become mentally incapable of making his or her own decisions.
 Without valid, durable POA documents, your loved ones may not be able to handle your medical or financial affairs without first going to court to be granted the authority.